 The only part of this recipe that might not be kid-safe is the marshmallow and cornflake mixture might be a little too hot to handle for little hands.
 The mixture must be handled when hot because as the marshmallows cool they will begin to stiffen up.

 My mom has been making these wreath cookies for almost 50 years now.
-One tip she gave me was the grease your hands before you handle the marshmallow mixture.
+One tip she gave me was to grease your hands before you handle the marshmallow mixture.
 This will prevent the mixture from sticking to your hands.

 Something else I learned making these cookies is that fresh marshmallows melt much faster than a package of marshmallows previously opened.